 We meet via the internet (Zoom) using our smartphones, tablets, and computers, and, also importantly via a dial-in telephone line accessible from any ordinary home telephone.
 Everyone is welcome to join us, even your pets!
 For cyber-security reasons you need to request the meeting details.
 These can be obtained from Ali Baxter, Revd Joanna Baxter Fielding or Revd Graeme Holdsworth:

 HomeChurch uses a form of liturgy which is simple yet sacred, and respects the dispersed nature of our congregation.
 Because we gather together in Christ’s name, but remain physically separate our worship reflects this.
 Jesus said, “For where two or three are gathered in my name, I am there among them.”
 (Matt 18:20)… whether we gather by smartphone, tablet, computer, or by regular home telephone; we are all Children of God and therefore we truly are Church in this context.

 In preparation for the service, you may wish to light a candle and have a piece of bread ready for communion.
 Some of us have a cup of tea or coffee too.
 You may also wish to have a cross or another Christian symbol on your table or desk.

-The service words can be viewed on the Zoom Shared Screen, on this website here (link) or from a service sheet brought to you at home upon request: please let Ali, Joanna, Graeme, or your Churchwardens know if you would like a paper copy.
+The service words can be viewed on the Zoom Shared Screen or from a service sheet brought to you at home upon request: please let Ali, Joanna, Graeme, or your Churchwardens know if you would like a paper copy.